 Every summer, the Musical Weeks sustain the big challenge of putting together a program of consecrated performers and concerts and then offer it to audiences expert on classical music.

-After 45 years of history, this cultural event represents a festival of good music.
+After 45 years of history, this cultural event in Frutillar represents a festival of good music.
 Every season, the Theater of the Lake -a splendid space devoted to art and located on Lake Llanquihue, awaits an audience that fills its rooms during ten days.

 The festival includes music from different time periods and authors, played by famous national and foreign performers and conductors.
 Symphonic orchestras, chamber musicians, choirs and soloists take part in this event.